"Free" Trading Isn't Free. Here's What You're Actually Paying.

 When Robinhood and every other major brokerage eliminated trading commissions a few years ago, it felt like a revolution.
 No more $7 per trade.
 No more calculating whether a small purchase was “worth” the fee.
 Just open the app, tap buy, and you’re an investor.

-I spent two years working inside the financial system as an equity research analyst.
+I spent two years working inside this system as an equity research analyst.
 I saw how the revenue streams work from the inside.
-And the thing that struck me most wasn’t that the system is corrupt, but that it’s brilliantly designed to extract money from retail investors at every layer while making each layer feel either free or insignificant.
+And the thing that struck me most wasn’t that the system is corrupt (it’s not, mostly), but that it’s brilliantly designed to extract money from retail investors at every layer while making each layer feel either free or insignificant.

 Let me walk you through where your money actually goes.